Star Trek: Fan productions

 Until 2016, Paramount Pictures and CBS permitted fan-produced films and episode-like clips to be produced.
 Several veteran Star Trek actors and writers participated in many of these productions.
 Several producers turned to crowdfunding, such as Kickstarter, to help with production and other costs.

 Popular productions include: New Voyages (2004–2016) and Star Trek Continues (2013–2017).
 Additional productions include: Of Gods and Men (2008), originally released as a three-part web series, and Prelude to Axanar.
 Audio dramatizations such as The Continuing Mission (2007–2016) have also been published by fans.

 In 2016, CBS published guidelines which restricted the scope of fan productions, such as limiting the length of episodes or films to fifteen minutes, limiting production budgets to $50,000, and preventing actors and technicians from previous Star Trek productions from participating.
 A number of highly publicized productions have since been canceled or have gone abeyant.

 Documentaries

-Star Trek has been a popular subject for documentaries reviewing the history of the franchise.
+Star Trek is a popular subject for documentary films reviewing the history of the franchise.
 Some examples include: